History of numerical control: Proliferation of NC

 The Air Force Numeric Control and Milling Machine projects formally concluded in 1953, but development continued at the Giddings and Lewis Machine Tool Co. and other locations.
 In 1955 many of the MIT team left to form Concord Controls, a commercial NC company with Giddings' backing, producing the Numericord controller.
 Numericord was similar to the MIT design, but replaced the punch tape with a magnetic tape reader that General Electric was working on.
 The tape contained a number of signals of different phases, which directly encoded the angle of the various controls.
 The tape was played at a constant speed in the controller, which set its half of the selsyn to the encoded angles while the remote side was attached to the machine controls.
 Designs were still encoded on paper tape, but the tapes were transferred to a reader/writer that converted them into magnetic form.
 The magtapes could then be used on any of the machines on the floor, where the controllers were greatly reduced in complexity.
-Developed to produce highly accurate dies for an aircraft skinning press, the Numericord "NC5" went into operation at G&L's plant at Fond du Lac, WI in 1955.
+Developed to produce highly accurate dies for an aircraft skinning press, the Numericord "NC5" went into operation at G&L's plant at Fond du Lac, Wisconsin in 1955.

 Monarch Machine Tool also developed a numerical controlled lathe, starting in 1952.
 They demonstrated their machine at the 1955 Chicago Machine Tool Show (predecessor of today's IMTS), along with a number of other vendors with punched card or paper tape machines that were either fully developed or in prototype form.
 These included Kearney and Trecker's Milwaukee-Matic II that could change its cutting tool under numerical control, a common feature on modern machines.